FusionLog: Cross-System Log-based Anomaly Detection via Fusion of General and Proprietary Knowledge: Method

-In the first iteration, for each proprietary log sequence $x_i$, we retrieve a set of highly relevant in‑context examples ${D}'^{(r)}$ from the RAG knowledge base ${K}^{(r)}$, which is initially constructed from general logs after the small model outputs labels.
-These examples are inserted into the LLM’s prompt to generate a pseudo‑label $\hat y_i^{\mathrm{LLM}} = \mathrm{LLM}(x_i;\,{K}^{(r)},\,{D}'^{(r)})$.
 Concurrently, the small model ${SM}$ performs a forward pass on the same sample to produce its own pseudo‑label $\hat y_i^{\mathrm{SM}}$ and an associated confidence score $p(\hat y_i^{\mathrm{SM}})$.
-The data selection module then partitions the logs into “clean” and “noisy” subsets based on label agreement and a confidence threshold $\epsilon$: samples enter the clean pool $D_{\mathrm{clean}}^{(r)}$ if $\hat y_i^{\mathrm{LLM}} = \hat y_i^{\mathrm{SM}}$ and $p(\hat y_i^{\mathrm{SM}}) \ge \epsilon$, otherwise they are enter the noisy pool $D_{\mathrm{noisy}}^{(r)}$.
+The data selection module then partitions the logs into "clean" and "noisy" subsets based on label agreement and a confidence threshold $\epsilon$: samples enter the clean pool $D_{\mathrm{clean}}^{(r)}$ if $\hat y_i^{\mathrm{LLM}} = \hat y_i^{\mathrm{SM}}$ and $p(\hat y_i^{\mathrm{SM}}) \ge \epsilon$, otherwise they enter the noisy pool $D_{\mathrm{noisy}}^{(r)}$.
 By comparing the pseudo-labels generated by the LLM with those produced by the small model, and applying confidence-based filtering, potential erroneous pseudo-labels from the LLM can be effectively filtered out, thereby mitigating error propagation and enhancing the stability and reliability of the knowledge distillation process.
-It is noteworthy that as the number of distillation rounds increases, the small model’s performance continuously improves, and the corresponding threshold $\epsilon$ dynamically decreases to align with its ongoing optimization.
+It is noteworthy that as the number of distillation rounds increases, the small model's performance continuously improves, and the corresponding threshold $\epsilon$ dynamically decreases to align with its ongoing optimization.
 Compared to the static threshold scheme, this dynamic threshold strategy significantly enhances the efficiency of knowledge distillation by preventing training stagnation that can occur when threshold adjustments lag behind model performance gains.
+Specifically, we set the initial threshold $\epsilon_0 = 0.9$ to ensure that only high-confidence, mutually agreed-upon samples enter the clean pool in the first round, when the small model is least reliable.
+The threshold then decreases linearly by a fixed step of 0.05 per round, gradually relaxing the filtering criterion as the small model is progressively fine-tuned and becomes more capable of producing accurate predictions.
+This linear schedule is chosen for its simplicity and predictability; we empirically verify its effectiveness against alternative configurations in the parameter sensitivity analysis (Section~\ref{sec4.4}).
 For a comparison between dynamic and static thresholds, see Figure \ref{fig_4} and the ablation study section.

+Each round's clean dataset $D_{\mathrm{clean}}^{(r)}$ is then used to fine‑tune the small model, strengthening its discrimination of proprietary anomaly patterns:

+Simultaneously, these high‑quality samples are merged into the RAG knowledge base to augment the LLM's next iteration of retrieval: